 - e.
-Deny Access: Not Needed for this scenario. - Return to the General tab for Authorization Rules and enable the rule so that you can add it to an authorization expression later.
+Deny Access: Not Needed for this scenario. - f.
+Return to the General tab for Authorization Rules and enable the rule so that you can add it to an authorization expression later.

-See Also: Chapter 6 in Oracle Fusion Middleware Administrator's Guide for Oracle Access Manager for details about configuring authorization schemes and rules.
+See Also: Chapter 6 in Oracle Access Manager System Administration Guide for details about configuring authorization schemes and rules.